Skip to main content

 Founder @ Curling IO

+Version 2 works, but every form submission reloads the page.
 Version 3's admin is a single Lustre server component running on the BEAM.
 One WebSocket connection, one long-lived Erlang process per session.
 Every interaction goes over that WebSocket and comes back as a DOM patch.
 The page never reloads, and there's no client-side JavaScript framework.
-The entire admin UI is written in Gleam, compiled to Erlang, and runs server-side.

 AI Agents Love Gleam